ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Behavior and Process

-Benefits of ETF vs Mutual Fund for Retirement
+Benefits for Retirement Investors

 • Diversification: Both ETFs and mutual funds can track broad indexes or specific segments.